The Community Trailblazer

 Women of Achievement, All This Goodness Magazine (2014) Volunteer of the Year, Directory of Resources (2008)

-Dr. Culbreth enjoys spending time with her family including her dogs, playing the piano, chess, reading, research, writing, sewing, the tranquility of the Appalachian Mountains, tennis, making wood art, crafts, antiques and artifacts, genealogy research, collecting African masks and Maasai figurines and sculptures, plants, gardening, interior decorating, and home renovation projects.
+Dr. Culbreth enjoys spending time with her family including her dogs, playing the piano, chess, reading, research, writing, sewing, the tranquility of the Appalachian Mountains, botanical gardens, white water rafting, tennis, carving wood art, crafts, antiques and artifacts, genealogy research, collecting African masks and Maasai figurines and sculptures, plants, gardening, interior decorating, and home renovation projects.

 Dr. Donnamaria Culbreth